rhatdan/docker/docs/sources/reference/commandline/cli.md

     Create an empty filesystem image and import the contents of the tarball (.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz) into it, then optionally tag it.

+      -c, --change=[]     Apply specified Dockerfile instuctions while importing the image

 URLs must start with `http` and point to a single file archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a root filesystem.
 If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from `STDIN`.

+The `--change` option will apply Dockerfile instructions data in the created image's JSON file.
+This data will be used within the image unless a layered image replaces some of the instructions.
+Since the image contains the data, all containers run using this image will include the Dockerfile instructions.
+   Supported Dockerfile instructions: CMD, ENTRYPOINT, ENV, EXPOSE, ONBUILD, USER, VOLUME, WORKDIR

 #### Examples